danhermes/book_factory/.roo/rules-code/rules.md

 8. Prioritize maintainability and readability over clever optimizations.
 9. Follow test-driven development when appropriate.
 10. Document code decisions and rationale in comments.
+11. After writing code, refactor for optimization, minimalization and maintainability.

 Always validate each tool run to prevent errors and ensure accuracy.
 When in doubt, choose the safer approach.